livewire-group/livewire-website/site/content/news/livewire-gaming-marketing-breakdown-digital-australia-22-report.md

 title: "Livewire Gaming Marketing Breakdown: Digital Australia 22 Report"
 date: 2021-10-21T08:16:14.973Z
 description: >-
-  Earlier this week the biennial Digital Australia 22 Report was released, the 1,200 household and 3,152 individual survey revealed key information relevant to marketers considering marketing to  the gaming audience.
+  Earlier this week the biennial Digital Australia 2022 Report was released, the 1,200 household and 3,152 individual survey revealed key information relevant to marketers considering marketing to the Australian gaming audience.

-  Like any extrapolated report, we need to be aware that the numbers are guidelines, rather than concrete representations of audience, with the results predictably show significant growth predict during a two-year COVID stint that changed the world and its habits!
+  Like any extrapolated report, we need to be aware that the numbers are guidelines, rather than concrete representations of audience, with the results showing significant growth during a two-year COVID stint that changed the world and its habits!
 image: https://res.cloudinary.com/livewire-group/image/upload/v1634805466/0_-_Front_Cover_zybghw.png
 ---
 ## **Gaming is A Key Part of Modern Day Culture**